 First big reason I go about it this way, is all colors of the same family are here.
 Making a color test plate as you see below allows me to see how close the colors are to each other which gives me the opportunity use them to shade from light to dark.

 Second and even more important is to see the different melting times of each enamel.
 These enamel dots were all applied at the same time and fired all at once.
 One did not melt = means it is a harder firing enamel.
 If you lay it down next to one that melts quicker you will have cracking between the two enamel colors.

 Third, I can see which pink enamels have yellow in them or blue in them.
 This tells me the ones with a yellow base will burn sooner than ones with a blue base.

 You can pause the slide show when you need to.

-Prep fine silver foil, using 120 grit sand paper.
+*Next prep fine silver foil, using 120 grit sand paper.

 *After removing the plate from the kiln burnish the foil down.

-And now you have a test plate for enamel.
 This test plate is for enameling on Fine Silver.
 If you want to enamel on copper just skip adding the fine silver foil.
 Also if you are enameling on copper turn the temperature up to 1550 and fire to get a beautiful gold color to the copper sheet.

 I would like to mention this plate with all the pink colors on it is .5″ x 3″.
 And the dots are small that would equal one layer of enamels.
 Not very much.
 Just remember you want to see the true color of the enamel and be able to see through it specially if you are enameling on fine silver.
-If this si one layer think about how much it will darken also with 4-5 layers.
+If this is one layer think about how much it will darken also with 4-5 layers.